clld/clld/RELEASING.md

 rm -i src/clld/web/static/*/packed.*
 ```

-- Make sure javascript tests pass with coverage of clld.js at > 82%:
+- Make sure javascript tests pass with coverage of clld.js at > 82% and take
+  care of specifying the name of the Chromium binary (e.g. chromium-browser or
+  chromium):
 ```shell
 java -jar tools/jsTestDriver/JsTestDriver-1.3.5.jar --tests all --browser chromium-browser --port 9877
 ```